-These Terms of Service (the "Terms of Service") apply to our the sites, RSS feeds, newsletters, applications, application programming interfaces (APIs), and services (herein, "Services") that are operated by or controlled by MIT Technology Review, including but not limited to MIT Technology Review, MIT Enterprise Forum, and EmTech (collectively, "MIT Technology Review Network," "we," "us," or "our").
+These Terms of Service (the "Terms of Service") apply to registered users of our sites, RSS feeds, newsletters, applications, application programming interfaces (APIs) and services (herein, "Services") that are operated by or controlled by MIT Technology Review, including but not limited to MIT Technology Review, MIT Enterprise Forum, and EmTech (collectively, "MIT Technology Review," "we," "us," or "our").
 MIT Technology Review is an independent media company owned by the Massachusetts Institute of Technology (MIT).

-We reserve the right at any time to change the terms, conditions, and notices under which the Services are offered, including but not limited to these Terms of Service, by posting such changes online.
-It is your responsibility to refer to and comply with these updated Terms of Service upon accessing our Services.
-Your continued use of our Services after changes are posted constitutes your acceptance of these Terms of Service as modified.
+We reserve the right at any time to change the terms, conditions, and notices under which the Services are offered, including but not limited to these Terms of Service.
+We will post such changes online.
+We recommend that you periodically review the Terms of Service on our website to stay informed of any updates.

 Overview of our Services

 MIT Technology Review operates a range of Internet-based sites and browser-based user experiences, including, without limitation, technologyreview.com, mitef.org, our RSS feeds, our newsletters, and our application programming interfaces (APIs).

 The term "digital product" refers to paid digital products available from MIT Technology Review, including MIT Technology Review digital subscriptions.